 1.1.
 Background and motivation

-This enables you to correlate the data from the two systems, accelerate any error analysis and, at the same time, facilitate communication between Checkmk and Prometheus users.
+The integration allows us to correlate data from the two systems, to speed up any root cause analysis and at the same time facilitate communication between Checkmk and Datadog users.

-The integration of the most important exporters for Prometheus is provided via a special agent.
-The following exporters for Prometheus are available:
+The integration of monitors and events from Datadog is provided via a special agent.

 2. Setting up the integration